"Wonsoo," Secretary Liu called for his great-nephew.

 "Mao, what a fantastic beastie."
 Wonsoo whistled.
 "Almost like a Shambling Horror crossed with an Arachne."

 "Call Lightning!"
 Gwen, meanwhile, loaded up on persistent Conjuration attack spells.

 For all his resilience, the Mud Mage appeared to cast one or two spells every time she managed three or four.
 If so, the man must be used to opponents going OOM long before penetrating his defences.

-Hoping to test Wonsoo's limits, she began an incantation for Ball Lightning, simultaneously giving Caliban a mental order to play interference until her incantation finished.
+Hoping to test Wonsoo's limits, she began a chant for Ball Lightning, simultaneously giving Caliban a mental order to play interference until her incantation finished.

 The Mud-Mage took a step backwards.